akashbhadouria/rick-morty-graphql/README.md

     npx create-react-app rick-morty

 After creating the basic React.js app, we will be connecting our [GraphQL](https://graphql.org/) Endpoint using [Apollo Client](https://www.apollographql.com/docs/react/).
-There are a lot of frameworks available which can be used in place of Apollo, but we will be using Apollo Client as by far it is most widely used.
+There are a lot of frameworks available which can be used in place of Apollo, but we will be using Apollo Client as by far it is the most widely used.

-Go to your terminal and copy paste this command to [setup Apollo client](https://www.apollographql.com/docs/react/get-started)
+Go to your terminal and copy and paste this command to [setup Apollo client](https://www.apollographql.com/docs/react/get-started)

 >  npm install @apollo/client graphql

 Now our dependencies are set up, we can now initialize an ApolloClient instance.
 Remember this!
 The root of our react.js app directory is in the index.js file.
 So navigate to the index.js file and import the symbols we need from `@apollo/client.`
-Copy paste this on the top of `index.js` file.
+Copy and paste this on the top of the `index.js` file.

     import {
     	ApolloClient,